-Where to store DOT: Polkadot wallet options Print
+Where to Store DOT: Polkadot Wallet Options Print

 Some are already live, while others are still being built.
-Polkadot is a decentralized network and therefore any of your favorite wallet providers can choose to list and support DOT.
+Polkadot is a decentralized network, and therefore any of your favorite wallet providers can choose to list and support DOT.

 The Polkadot extension is an account manager and will work in all Chromium-based browsers (Chrome, Brave, Edge) and Firefox.
-It is recommended to store your accounts in the extension and not on the Polkadot-JS UI directly.
+It is recommended to store your accounts in the extension and not on Polkadot-JS UI directly.

-A command-line utility meant for advanced users.
+Subkey is a command-line utility meant for advanced users.

 Treasury Funded Wallets

-IMPORTANT: These third-party wallets have been funded by the community through either the Polkadot or Kusama treasury.
+These third-party wallets have been funded by the community through either the Polkadot or Kusama treasury.
 The Web3 Foundation doesn't provide support for these wallets.
 Please do your own due diligence before using them.

-|Fearless Wallet||Soramitsu||iOS, Android||Non-custodial||Staking|
+|Fearless Wallet||Soramitsu||iOS, Android||Non-custodial||Staking, Crowdloans, NFTs|

-|Nova Wallet||Nova Foundation||iOS, Android||Non-custodial||Staking|
+|Nova Wallet||Nova Foundation||iOS, Android||Non-custodial||Staking, Governance, DApps|

-|Polkagate (formerly Polkadot-JS Plus)||PolkaGate||Browser||Non-custodial||Staking (Nomination Pools), Crowdloans, Governance, Social recovery|
+|Polkagate (formerly Polkadot-JS Plus)||PolkaGate||Browser||Non-custodial||Staking, Nomination Pools, Crowdloans, Social recovery|

 Cold Storage Wallets (offline)

-Did you find it helpful?Send feedback
+Did you find it helpful?
+Yes NoSend feedback

 Disclaimer: We always strive to provide you with the best support we can and we take all care to ensure that our instructions are accurate and concise.
 However, following these instructions properly, as well as the general management of your accounts and funds, is ultimately your responsibility.
 Web3 Foundation cannot be held liable for any accidental loss of funds or any other damage you might incur.